sanketsaagar/Banking-Management-System/README.md

 ### Below I have mentioned step by step how one can execute the code.:walking_man:

 <br>
-Step 1:- Go to https://remix.ethereum.org/ and create a new file with your desired <b> 'Name'</b> under workspace as shown in the fig. below
+<b>Step 1:-</b> Go to https://remix.ethereum.org/ and create a new file with your desired <b> 'Name'</b> under workspace as shown in the fig. below
 <img src = https://github.com/sanketsaagar/Banking-Management-System/blob/938060056e08b4133650176fa88f852b5ba535d4/step%201.png>

-Step 2:- Paste the code provided in <a href="https://github.com/sanketsaagar/Banking-Management-System/blob/92e46016129458cb82206539a28a13fa4123980b/BankManagement.sol">BankManagement.sol</a> file and make sure it shows green symbol in the Solidity compiler section.
+<b>Step 2:-</b> Paste the code provided in <a href="https://github.com/sanketsaagar/Banking-Management-System/blob/92e46016129458cb82206539a28a13fa4123980b/BankManagement.sol">BankManagement.sol</a> file and make sure it shows green symbol in the Solidity compiler section.
 <img src = https://github.com/sanketsaagar/Banking-Management-System/blob/4dcb76a16e26427a24d50f0aaa5beb88102b1b4f/step%202.png>
 </br>